lucidrains/AMIE-pytorch/README.md

 Reach out to me if you are at least a 3rd year medical student, have kept up with the current state of deep learning, and interested in this project.

+## Todo

+- [ ] allow for a DPO-like formulation. do not think google deepmind has adopted this across the org just yet.

 ## Citations

 ```bibtex